 Help to Buy: Shared Ownership is a government-backed scheme that allows you to buy a share of the property and rent the remaining share from a Housing Association at a low-cost rate.
 You could own anywhere between 10% - 75%, meaning the deposit you put down will be much lower than if you were to buy on the open market, as you only need a deposit for the share you are purchasing.
 The scheme is designed to offer a helping hand onto the property ladder to those struggling to save or those with lower incomes.

 The scheme is available to first time and next time buyers, looking to move onto or up the property ladder.
-To be eligible for the scheme, you will need to be registered with Help to Buy South and want to live in Hampshire & Isle of Wight, Wiltshire, Berkshire, Oxfordshire, Gloucestershire, Mendip, Bristol, Bath & North East Somerset or North Somerset.
-You can find the eligibility criteria here.
-You can also take a look at our guide on registering with Help to Buy South for Shared Ownership here.
+To be eligible for the scheme, you will need to be registered with Help to Buy Agent for the South and want to live in one of the following areas:

 The great thing about Help to Buy: Shared Ownership is that you will own part of your home which means you will be able to decorate as you please!
 If you do want to make any big changes, such as knocking down a wall or adding on an extension you would need to seek the Housing Association's permission first.
 This is because it could increase the value of your home.